 Visualize your ideal lifestyle

-– It’s not enough to just say you want a tidy bedroom, or a more organize closet.
+– It’s not enough to just say you want a tidy bedroom, or a more organized closet.
 You’ve got to dig a little deeper.
-For example; with a de-cluttered environment, you’ll have a stress-free space to help you focus more during work which will possibly help you get a raise.
-Go distance!
+For example; with a de-cluttered environment, you’ll have a stress-free space to help you focus more during work.
+Suddenly that promotion doesn’t look too far off.

 Tidy all at once

 – Cleaning should be a one-time thing; it’s not a daily chore.
 That’s what KonMari wants us to have in mind.
 Gather all your belongings and have it all lay out in front of you — and we mean everything!